WOODSTOCK – Bill Carrick and the family of the man charged with murdering his son have this in common: They want the trial to be over.

 Brian Carrick was last seen walking into Val’s Foods, directly across the street from the house he shared with his parents, on Dec.
 20, 2002.
 The grocery store has since closed and reopened under new ownership and a new name.

-For years, there appeared to be few developments in the case until a friend of Casciaro’s, Alan Lippert, agreed to wear a wire and record a conversation between the two men.
+appeared to be few developments in the case until a friend of Casciaro’s, Alan Lippert, agreed to wear a wire and record a conversation between the two men.
 But portions of the recording were garbled and not admissible in court.

 Casciaro still was arrested and charged in 2007 with perjury.
 The case against him went to trial about two and a half years later and ended with an acquittal after Judge Prather said Lippert’s testimony needed corroboration.